drakexp/moviesapi/README.md

 ### Installing and Deploying

+To begin you must first get an API key from http://www.omdbapi.com/ by becoming a patron for pledging a dollar.
+After you've acquired the key place it in movies/views.py where apikey is the variable.
+Second, you must set up a database and put its information in moviesapi/settings.py DATABASES configuration.
 Install Python and run manage.py runserver on your command line interpreter.
 You can also deploy this app directly to Heroku.